Need to File for Workers’ Compensation?

 Board Certified specialist in workers' compensation law, Attorney Robert E. Whitley Jr. has demonstrated a high level of

 knowledge, skill and ability in the field of workers' compensation law.

 Attorney Robert E. Whitley Jr. is certified as a specialist in workers'

 compensation by the North Carolina State Bar Board of Legal Specialization.

 The legal certification program assists in the delivery of high-quality

-legal services to the public by identifying those lawyers to who have
+legal services to the public by identifying those lawyers who have demonstrated

 Recovering Compensation After an Injury